faustlarsen/neighbor-/README.md

 ## Setup/Installation Requirements

 *  No istallation needed.
-Just take a deep breath, enter the number and read it all out loud an fast.
+Just take a deep breath, enter the number and read it all out loud fast.
 * Have fun.

 ## Known Bugs